A strategic instrument to create meaning

 To our clients, we are communication consultants or creative directors, sometimes they call us designers or editors too.
 All of that is correct, and we are proud of all those titles, but they never completely cover what we find ourselves doing on any project.

-And what we find ourselves doing is to fuse our expertise in communications with our background in theatre and film.
+And what we find ourselves doing is fusing our expertise in communications with our background in theatre and film.
 “Corporate Dramaturgy” describes our approach to our work, whether we create an immersive multi-sensory experience or coach individuals and teams for their next big presentation.
+We don't always use it explicitly or even mention it to our clients, but we are fascinated by it nonetheless.

 Dramaturgy is everywhere